JJLongoria/aura-helper-sfdx/README.md

                                                                         choose retrieve a specific profile, object o record type.
 Schema -> "Type1" or "Type1,Type2" or "Type1:Object1, Type1:Object2" or "Type1:Object1:Item1" for example:  "Profile, PermissinSet" to retrieve all profiles and permission sets.
 "Profile:Admin" to retrieve the admin profile.
 "RecordType:Account:RecordType1" to retrieve the RecordType1 for the object Account or "RecordType:Account" to retrieve all Record Types for Account
     [-i | --includeorg]                                                 With this option, you can retrieve the data from org and not only for local, but only retrieve the types that you have in your local.
-    [-d | --downloadall]                                                Option to download all Metadata Types from any Namespaces (including managed packages).
+    [--downloadall]                                                     Option to download all Metadata Types from any Namespaces (including managed packages).
 If this options is not selected, only download and retrieve data from your org namespace
     [-c | --compress]                                                   Add this option for compress modified files for ignore operation.
     [-s | --sort-order <sortOrder>]                                     Sort order for the XML elements when compress XML files.
 By default, the elements are sorted with